TDL77/fast_feature_selection/README.md

 - Genetic Algorithms (GA) implemented via the [deap](https://github.com/DEAP/deap) library
 - Covariance Matrix Adaptation Evolution Strategy (CMA-ES) implemented via the [cmaes](https://github.com/CyberAgentAILab/cmaes) library

+SFS and GA used a multiprocessing pool with 16 workers to run the objective function.
+CMA-EA used a single process for everything.

 Results:

 Run time (less is better):